haiku/website/content/guides/uefi_booting.md

 ### Advanced Install

-To have Haiku on a system shared with multiple EFI operating systems, you can use the more advanced layout of the `EFIBOOT` partition;
+To have Haiku on a system shared with multiple EFI operating systems, you can use this more advanced layout on the `EFIBOOT` partition:

   * **EFI** (directory)
     * **HAIKU** (directory)